-Postgraduate Physics and Astronomy
+Postgraduate PhD Research in Physics and Astronomy

 The research interests of Physics at the University of Exeter range from quantum behaviour in nanomaterials to the formation of stars and the age of the universe.
 Our internationally excellent research, as recognised in the 2008 Research Assessment Exercise, spans condensed-matter and materials physics, biomedical physics, photonics and astrophysics.
 About 100 researchers including academic staff, research fellows and postgraduate students are supported by some 20 technical and administrative staff.

 We are well funded from a range of sources such as EPSRC, MRC, STFC and the European Union, and we host the EPSRC's Centre for Doctoral Training in Metamaterials (XM2), which recruits up to 18 students on fully-funded studentships per year.
 In addition, we have links with many hi-tech commercial companies including DSTL, QinetiQ, BAE Systems, Hitachi GST and Sharp UK.

 Read more about our PhD Research programmes here.

 Why study for a PhD in Physics and Astronomy at Exeter?